-As described in the section about the "Human Machine Interface," the EZ10 is also equipped with an intercom and video surveillance system, allowing the supervision team to assess the situation and communicate with the passengers (assuming no safety operator is present).
-If a safety operator is present, he/she would respond based on traditional emergency response protocols.
+As described in the section about the "Human Machine Interface," the vehicle is also equipped with video surveillance system, allowing the supervision team to assess the situation and communicate with those responsible on-site.
 The doors of the EZ10 are equipped with a fail-safe unlocking system, which can be activated from the inside or outside of the EZ10 (either by passengers or emergency personnel).
 There are also additional emergency exits, which have been designed to ensure the most timely passenger evacuation.
 Fire extinguishers and a first aid kit are also available within the EZ10.